gregorybchris/cadenza/README.md

 # Change the octave (default is 4)
 cz chord G#m7 --octave 3

+# Transpose a chord up or down by a number of semitones
+cz chord G#m7 --transpose 2

 # Change the duration of the notes (default is 3 seconds)
 cz chord Em --duration 1